calebkm/permanent_record/README.md

 # PermanentRecord #

-An 'ActiveRecord' substitute for small amounts of persistent data.
+An 'ActiveRecord` substitute for small amounts of persistent data.

 ## About ##